 Yet, few dolls to come out of the last few decades can rival the initial popularity and long-term collectibility of the Cabbage Patch Kids.
 They took the world by storm in the 80s and some of the originals or rarer dolls can be valued quite high.

 Between modern and antique dolls are 'vintage' dolls.
 Collectors typically refer to this period as running between 1925 and 1979.
 This was when dolls often became more of a brand which led to a household name.

 During this time, the market saw the release of many dolls and almost all of these remain collectible today.
 You might find very large Boudoir Dolls from the 20s through 40s that were designed to sit on their owner's bed.

-Also, there are the adorable Shirley Temple dolls which... spanned most of the 20th-century.
+Also, there are the adorable Shirley Temple dolls which spanned most of the 20th-century.
 The 1950s saw the release of classic American dolls like the popular Betsy McCall dolls.
-In the 60s, we saw the iconic talking dolls like Chatty Cathy.
+The 60s ushered in iconic talking dolls such as Chatty Cathy.

 Effanbee dolls are another that you'll want to consider.
 Production on these started in 1912 and the dollmaker has released many popular dolls throughout the century.
 Look for the early dolls in mint condition as the later dolls are very soft on the market today.Continue to 5 of 5 below.

 Dolls made prior to 1920 are considered to be antiques in the collector's market and they vary greatly.
 Many will be made from older materials such as wood, wax, and porcelain or bisque.

 Kewpie dolls are talked about frequently and the wide-eyed cuties have been made by many companies throughout the 20th-century.
 Look for antique and vintage Kewpies as these continue to be strong on the market.